Answers to common questions we receive

 Visit Axia's blog to familiarize yourself with what a news wire is and how it can benefit your organization.

 Hiring a public relations firm is like old-fashioned courting.
 Spend time researching the best public relations firms for your industry.
-Look for firms with clients of the same or higher caliber than your business.
-Check out the public relations firms that manage the campaigns of your clients or prospective clients.
+Look for firms with clients of the same or higher caliber than your company.
+Check out the PR firms that manage the campaigns of your clients or prospective clients.
 Remember that public relations is all about the relationships, so choose a relationship that will lead you forward – through the door of your next client.
 Axia Public Relations details the six key steps to hiring the right PR firm on our blog.

 No. There are many reasons not to hire an industry-specific PR firm, including the inherent conflict of interest that comes with representing companies that compete with each other.
 Specialized firms are often stale and only reuse the same ideas and tactics over and over again.
 Creativity is transferable between industries; it’s more important to get ideas across industries than within an industry.
 Our experience shows that we can be successful in any industry.
 Our diverse industry experience trumps narrow, niche experience and allows us to avoid conflicts of interest.
 Our client diversity helps us see trends and think objectively and horizontally, bringing innovation from one industry to another.
-Download a free copy of our guide on maximizing your PR ROI to learn more about hiring the right PR firm for your needs.
+Download a copy of our guide on maximizing your PR ROI to learn more about hiring the right PR firm for your needs.